McClellan–Palomar Airport

-Most U.S. airports use the same three-letter location identifier for the FAA and IATA, but McClellan–Palomar Airport is CRQ to the FAA and CLD to the IATA.
-The ICAO identifier is KCRQ.

 The airport is named for Gerald McClellan, an aviator and civic leader in San Diego's North County area.
+Most U.S. airports' three-letter FAA and IATA location identifiers are identical; however, McClellan–Palomar Airport's FAA identifier is CRQ while its IATA is CLD.
 The airport was the basis of part of the name of the TV production company Lorimar Television.

 Facilities

 McClellan–Palomar Airport covers 466 acre and has one asphalt runway, 6/24, 4897 × 150 ft.
-The airport also has one asphalt helipad that is 100 by 100 feet (30 x 30 m).
+The airport also has one asphalt helipad that is 40 by 50 feet (12 x 15 m).

-In 2017, the airport had 160,887 aircraft operations, an average of 441 per day: 95% general aviation, 4% air taxi, >1% scheduled commercial, and >1% military.
-288 aircraft are based at this airport: 59% single-engine, 21% jet, 12% multi-engine, and 5% helicopter.
+In the year ending December 31, 2021, the airport had 140,451 aircraft operations, an average of 385 per day: 93% general aviation, 6% air taxi, <1% scheduled commercial, and <1% military.
+284 aircraft were then based at this airport: 164 single-engine, 79 jet, 26 multi-engine, 14 helicopter, and 1 glider.

 It opened a $24-million terminal on January 29, 2009.

-As of October 26, 2010, Palomar Airport's long-term parking rates (30 day maximum) increased from $3 to $5 per day.

 Airlines and destinations

 In early 2020, Taos Air inaugurated seasonal skiing-oriented flights between McClellan–Palomar and Taos Regional Airport in New Mexico.
 Advanced Air announced new seasonal service to Mammoth Lakes on the Dornier 328JET and, occasionally, the King Air 350.

-Surf Air is a private air charter company that offers flights between McClellan–Palomar, selected California cities, and Las Vegas.
+Surf Air is a private air charter company that offers flights between McClellan–Palomar, select California cities, and Las Vegas.
 The company began its first flights in 2013 and expanded to San Diego by late 2014, operating from the Atlantic Aviation FBO.
 Clay Lacy Aviation also operates at McClellan–Palomar Airport, providing aircraft management services, charters using the company's fleet of business jets, and full-service aircraft maintenance.

+Statistics

+Top destinations

+JSX flights are not included in this data as they do not use the passenger terminal.